harvardinformatics/snakemake-workshop/index.md

 ## Workshop content

-Links to content will appear as the date of each session approaches!
+:material-calendar-clock: Links to content will appear as the date of each session approaches!

 <!-- Click the buttons below to access the workshop content.